BrilliantTreasure1/walletshop-api/readme.md

 ## 🚀 Features

-- Create and manage users with internal wallet system
+- Create and manage users with internal wallet system via gRPC
 - Full CRUD operations for products
 - Place, update, view and delete orders
 - Pay for orders using internal wallet